Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 Test the finding via the RFC API

-The externally called RFC functions of the RFC API are listed in the chapter API RFC functions.
-Each of these RFC functions can be tested and debugged internally via the transaction "SE37 ABAP".
-The following example demonstrates this by using the implemented API method "GET_DETAIL" of the process module from the chapter Checklist: Create a new processing module.
-The externally called RFC functional module for the API method "GET_DETAIL" is "Z_IA_IXA_API_GET_DETAIL".
+The externally called RFC functions of the RFC API are listed in the API RFC functions chapter.
+Each of these RFC functions can be tested and debugged internally via the "SE37 ABAP" transaction.
+The following example shows this using the implemented API method "GET_DETAIL" of the processing module from the chapter Checklist Creating a new processing module.
+The externally called RFC function module for the API method "GET_DETAIL" is "Z_IA_IXA_API_GET_DETAIL".
 This is now started with SE37.

 A window with the functional module interface will open.

-The parameter IS_CONTROL plays an important role in the finding of the processing module.
+The IS_CONTROL parameter plays an important role in determining the processing module.

-The parameter can be edited by clicking the button.
+The parameter can be edited by clicking on the button .

-An optically improved view is created by clicking on the button .
-Filling in the fields "IX_DATAGROUP" and "IX_DATAHANDLER" is enough for the test.
-The values need to be the same as those entered in the finding.
+For a visually improved view, click on the button .
+For the test, it is sufficient to fill in the fields "IX_DATAGROUP" and "IX_DATAHANDLER".
+The values must be the same as those entered for the determination.

-After confirming and returning to the interface view, the RFC functional module can be started with the F8 key or by clicking on the button.
-Depending on the implemented API module, other parameters may need to be populated.
+After confirming and returning to the interface view, the RFC function module can be started by pressing the F8 key or by clicking on the button.
+Depending on the API module used, it may be necessary to to fill other parameters.

 After the start, the interface view contains the return values.

-An initial export parameter "EV_ERROR" is a good sign that a processing module with these parameters was found and executed.
-To find out whether the correct processing module was started, a breakpoint can be added to the corresponding API method of the processing module.
+An initial export parameter "EV_ERROR" is a good indication that a processing module with these parameters has been found and executed.
+To find out whether the correct processing module has been started, a breakpoint can be placed in the corresponding API method of the processing module.

 Debugging within the SAP system

-In newer releases (Basis SAP Gateway >6.10), a window can now be opened to select the type of breakpoint to be created.
-In this case, a "Session Breakpoint" should be selected.
+In newer releases (Basis SAP Gateway >6.10), a selection window for the type of breakpoint to be created can now be opened.
+A "Session breakpoint" must then be selected here.

-Afterwards, the test via the call of the responsible RFC functional module should be repeated.
+The test must then be repeated by calling the relevant RFC function module.
 The transaction SE37 must be restarted for this.
-The debugger will open when the breakpoint is reached.
+The debugger is called up when the breakpoint is reached.

 The ABAP develop can now test in debug mode and find errors as usual.